bhatRV/log-parser/README.md

      2. To find the top X most visited IP

      3. To find the top X most used URL

+ (4)NOTE: this tool has been tested with Windows, hence the default file path used ,follows windows format.
+Should be updated in Test class to right format before running test cases.

 How to use the Log parser tool